pvega62/pvega62.github.io/samples/technical-writing/software/Installing-and-Applying-a-Theme-to-Google-Chrome.md

+---
+title: Installing and Applying a Theme to Google Chrome
+slug: google-chrome-theme-installation
+sidebar_position: 4
+id: google-chrome-theme-installation
+---

 You can customize Google Chrome to fit your chosen aesthetic.
 This guide provides the steps to install a new theme on your browser.

 ## Prerequisites